reviewed/foobarnia/election/README.md

 Once the tests are passing, consider this done.
 But, keep in mind, the tests involve only a small sample of votes.
 In reality, the Republic of Foobarnia has a huge population - **9007199254740992** to be exact - and *everyone* votes.

+> Theoretically, as long as there is not a unanimous vote, we should be fine.
+If everyone DID vote for the same candidate, we could use BigInt.
+Beyond that, Arrays in JS have a max number of elements in the billions - significantly less than the quadrillions + 1 (that exceeds JS max num) - which would break our code well before all citizens could vote.

 Furthermore, anyone can run for president simply by sending a postcard to the election office, so there are typically *several thousand* candidates.
 How will your function behave under these circumstances?

+> I tried to optimize out of the gate, by shortcircuit returning if we catch more votes than the majority, using an object literal as a counter, etc.

-Should we be concerned about performance?
+Should we be concerned about
+performance?
 Is there any way we can make it faster?

+>  However, one simple optimization would be to remove the final `.sort` in the return line